panglesd/slipshow/docs/tutorial.rst

 * ``<div class="titre">...</div>`` defines the title of the slip.
 Notice the french orientation!
 (TODO: remove the french orientation)
 * ``<div class="slip-body-container">...</div>`` defines the body of the slip.
 It includes margin, padding,...

+.. note:: If you don't include the ``div`` with ``class=slip-body-container``, the slip will have no margin.
+It can be usefull if you want to display something "fullscreen".

 The rest is pure html.
 For latex users, just translate your ``\begin{itemize}`` and ``\end{itemize}`` respectively into ``<ul>`` and ``</ul>``, and you ``\item`` into ``<li>...</li>``.

 Making pauses